mavlink/mavlink-devguide/en/README.md

 ## Supported Languages {#supported_languages}

-Library definitions can be generated for the following programming languages:
+MAVLink 2 source files can be generated for:

 * C
 * C++11

+MAVLink 1 source files can be generated for:

+* C
 * C#
 * Objective C
 * Java